Insurance10 min read

 After Passing Your Exam

-3. Pay license fee — $50 for resident license
+2. Pay license fee — $100 for a 2-year resident producer license

-5. Maintain CE compliance — 16 hours every 2 years
+4. Maintain CE compliance — 16 hours every 2 years (including 3 hours ethics)

 Start Your Missouri P&C Insurance Career Today

 The Missouri P&C license opens doors to a large, diverse insurance market with significant weather-related coverage needs.
-With proper preparation, you can pass the exam on your first attempt.
+Structured preparation can help you identify and close the gaps measured by the exam.

 Begin FREE Missouri P&C Exam Prep NowFree exam prep with practice questions & AI tutor